Kotlin/kotlinx.serialization/docs/compatibility.md

 Usage notes:

 * Experimental API can be used in your applications if maintenance cost is clear: additional migrations may have to be performed during `kotlinx.serialization` update.

 * Experimental API can be used in other **experimental** API (for example, a custom serialization format).
 In such cases, clients of the API have to be aware about experimentality.

 * It's not recommended to use it as a dependency in your **stable** API, even as an implementation detail.
-Due to the lack of binary backward compatibility, your clients may experience behavioural changes or runtime exceptions when an unexpected version of `kotlinx.serialization` gets included in the runtime classpath.
+Due to the lack of binary backward compatibility, your clients may experience behavioral changes or runtime exceptions when an unexpected version of `kotlinx.serialization` gets included in the runtime classpath.

 ### Internal API